 The Boise Bicycle Project (BBP) is a non-profit bicycle cooperative that creates opportunities for empowerment, education, and social change through bicycles and bicycle repair.
 As nonprofit, we repair bicycles donated from the community and redistribute them through our charitable programs and affordable bike sales.
 As a cooperative, we teach the community how to repair their own bicycles in our shared use shop space.
 Our charitable programs seek to make bicycles, and bicycle repair/safety education available to the entire community regardless of income.

 BBP’s many charitable programs are made possible by its community oriented shop operations.
 The shop operations manager’s job is to keep BBP’s dynamic shop operations beneficial and sustainable in the community, while generating income to fund BBP’s charitable programs.

 This section used to be a full list of duties and responsibilities that ranged from “Overseeing Shop Operations” to “Employee Management” to “Reporting.”
-The list was fine, but the same list could have been used for someone applying to “insert store name here.”
-We’re looking for someone who can do more than check off a list, we’re looking for someone motivated by purpose and fueled by impact.
+The list was fine, but the same list could have been used for someone applying to “insert any management job here.”
+We’re looking for someone who can do more than check off some boxes on a list, we’re looking for someone motivated by purpose and fueled by impact.

 So here’s the deal on “Job Duties”

 - BBP has 16 very diverse employees.
 Some of them have thick accents.
 Some of them have strong personalities.
 All of them have transformed the lives of others and have experienced the opportunities and connection a bicycle can create.
 The Shop Manager will organize, direct, and inspire these folks, while giving them an opportunity to create impact every day.

 - Strategically hire, recruit, and train people to take on meaningful impactful, and sustainable roles in BBP's cooperative workspace.
 This means creating an educational and empowering environment that people want to engage in.